HanssonMagnus/dotfiles-Debian/README.md

 # Dotfiles and git
 Sometimes dotfiles and dotdirectories are owned by root and ownership needs to be changed with `sudo chown -R magnus:magnus .` in order for git to be able to add, commit, and push.
 Likewise premissions might need to be changed with `sudo chmod -R 756 .`, and groups with `sudo chgrp -R group .`.

 Furthermore, if there are cloned git repos in e.g. your .vim/plugged that can cause error when you try to `git add .`.
+So you should clone them with git submodules.

 # Configuring music players